 The expansive building with many floor-to-ceiling windows, designed by local architect Michael Hsu and located near Ketra’s manufacturing plant, allows for an abundance of natural light with an open-concept floor plan that encourages in-person interactions through calculated use of lighting.
 How exactly?
 Ketra's illumination systems create distinct zones or "rooms," adding functionality to the fluid space.
 At the same time, the brand's lighting gives employees control when it comes to intensity of brightness and temperature—factors known to elevate mood and productivity.

-With interiors by lead designer Horace Ho, interior architect Vlado Pejic, and lighting expert Cecilia Ramos, the overall aesthetic brings together Ketra’s vision of a space where employees can design, test, and share products with its community, in and out of the office.
+With interiors by lead designer Horace Ho, interior architect Vlado Pejic in collaboration with Urban Foundry Architecture, and lighting expert Cecilia Ramos, the overall aesthetic brings together Ketra’s vision of a space where employees can design, test, and share products with its community, in and out of the office.
 In fact, a quarter of the total square footage is designated as a multipurpose gathering space dubbed the Collaboration Studio.
 The inviting area enables Ketra employees to host local designers and clients, serving as a work cafe by day and, with the help of multi-colored ambience lighting, an in-house event venue by night.

 Throughout the design process, Ketra's team took into consideration feedback from Austin-based employees who said natural light topped their wish list, followed by areas for personal calls, more plants and biophilic elements, and facilities that support an active lifestyle such as showers and standing desks.
 While natural light poses its own challenges, such as screen glare, Ketra's new workplace demonstrates that there are more ways than one to optimize and control daylight using Lutron shades and its own lighting.
 Similar capabilities are available in residential interiors.
 In fact, Ketra recently launched a new software program for its residential offering, with a new commercial software counterpart to come later this year, which connects Ketra light sources to Lutron controls.
 The company also retooled the technology in each light source, enhancing its benefits for any case use.